 Why it’s such a pleasure to come back to France?

 Food from the local pâtisserie or market eaten in a cafe [takeaways allowed in cafe] setting, park, or just sitting outside in the backyard and it’s just a slice of heaven to be savoured and enjoyed.
 Even in this small village of Fruges, middle of the night hunger can be satisfied with a “hole in the wall” access to a baguette or two.
 A bit like a money machine!
 Very novel we thought!
-Every time we visit our local patisserie [photograph below] we are greeted warmly, and with much patience, as I try my very limited French plus lots of hand movements to demonstrate what we want to buy.
+Every time we visit our local patisserie we are greeted warmly, and with much patience, as I try my very limited French plus lots of hand movements to demonstrate what we want to buy.

 The Nord-Pas-de-Calais there is known to be over 60 different kinds of cheese from the mild Heart in Arras or rollot from Créquy to the powerful ‘Vieux Lille’, ‘Maroilles’ and Boulette d’Avesnes!
-There are more traditional real ale breweries in the Nord-Pas de Calais than in any other region of France, 15 ‘brasseurs’ produce dark and light ales with their own distinctive flavours.
+There are more traditional real ale breweries in the Nord-Pas de Calais than in any other region of France, 15 ‘brasseurs’ produce dark and light beers with their own distinctive flavours.

 With the above knowledge, the squire and I are going to be rather busy sampling many of these wonderful cheeses and beers.
 As many of you will know that he is rather fond of consuming a cheese and onion sandwich [baguette/croissant] for lunch, or any occasion when I come to think about it.

 Yes, it’s winter here.
 Catching up on things, dog walking, cooking, eating and just relaxing is our plan for our first couple of weeks.
 I am enjoying cooking and trying new products.
 Even managed a flamiche-leek-pie which is a traditional dish in the area and Belgium.
 Then there’s the classic pork stew, amazingly with very little fat [local supermarket Carrefour] and still full of flavour.
 Did I mention the vegetables?
-Yes, there are a few [leeks, carrots, swedes, chicorée, cauliflower, potatoes] to be found at this time of year.
+Yes, there are numerous [leeks, carrots, swedes, chicorée, cauliflower, potatoes] to be found at this time of year.
 Perfect for making big pots of soup with crusty bread, then maybe a cheeseboard.

 Dinner time – l’heure du dîner